broccolijs/broccoli-funnel/README.md

 ----

-`include` *{Array of RegExps}*
+`include` *{Array of RegExps|Glob Strings|Functions}*

-One or more regular expressions.
+One or more matcher expression (regular expression, glob string, or function).
 Files within the tree whose names match this expression will be copied (with the location inside their parent directories preserved) to the `destDir`.